 However, in baking, there are differences between the 2 types of sugar.

 It doesn’t matter what type you use.
 I used creamy peanut butter, but you can also substitute another peanut butter alternative instead.
+I try to find peanut butter that has no added sugar and doesn’t use palm oil.
+Aldi sell a good one.

 There are no known health benefits of honey.
 It is generally used as a sweetener in baking because it is naturally sweetened.